tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 ### 3.5 vLLM Integration

 #### Overview
-vLLM is an open-source LLM serving library.
+vLLM is an [open-source LLM serving library](https://github.com/vllm-project/vllm).
 We use vLLM to serve our models in production because of the features it enables.
-On the serving side, vLLM support continuous batching and paged attention.
+On the serving side, vLLM supports continuous batching and [paged attention](https://arxiv.org/pdf/2309.06180).
 In addition, vLLM provides an OpenAI-compatible server which is useful for deployment.

 Tenstorrent maintains a [fork of vLLM](https://github.com/tenstorrent/vllm/tree/dev) for serving models on Tenstorrent hardware.
 The [README](https://github.com/tenstorrent/vllm/tree/dev/tt_metal/README.md) has instructions for setting up the environment.